Web Accessibility Standards & Laws

 Signed into law long before the ADA, the Rehabilitation Act of 1973 includes Section 504 and Section 508.
 Both of these sections can apply to website accessibility.
 Section 504 applies to agencies that receive federal financial assistance and Section 508 provides guidance on how to apply accessibility standards.
 In addition to federal agencies being required to comply with this law, businesses must also comply when supplying electronic information and services to the government.

 Whether or not you feel you need to comply with the Rehabilitation Act of 1973 or not, the Section 508 standards offer detailed guidance for applying accessible techniques.
 The standards were refreshed in 2017 to provide clarification and better organization of the content.
-To help keep up with today’s advancements in technology, the new organization focuses on functionality.
+To help keep up with today’s advancements in technology, and vision enhancement tools, like screen readers, the revisions integrated WCAG 2.2 guidelines, focusing on functionality.
 With this refresh, we see guidelines for what is considered electronic content.
-This applies to not only public-facing content but all agency official communication including:- An emergency notification;
+This inclusion applies to not only public-facing content but all agency official communication, including various sites and channels.- An emergency notification;

 - An initial or final decision adjudicating an administrative claim or proceeding;